GabrielSouza007/tailwind-spotify/README.md

 This project is a UI clone of the Spotify web app, made with Tailwind CSS and React.
 The goal of this project is to practice and showcase my skills in front-end development, as well as to learn how to use Tailwind CSS, a utility-first framework that allows for fast and responsive design.

-The project is not a fully functional app, but rather a static website that mimics the look and feel of Spotify.
+The project is not a fully functional app, but rather a static website that mimics the look and feel of Spotify web.

 ## Main technologies